China Syndrome (The King of Queens): Plot

 Doug then makes an offer to Spence to become his new roommate, since he is divorcing Carrie, but later retracts the offer when Holly tells him her story.
 At this point, it is also revealed that Holly's husband left her.
 Very drunk, Doug challenges each of them to a wrestling match, but falls asleep while fighting with Holly.
 When Arthur learns that Doug is unable to toast him as his best man due to him being intoxicated, he pitches the role to Spence, who turns it down.
 Ultimately, Deacon is forced to make the toast despite not knowing Arthur very well.

 Holly and Spence talk and realize that they both do not have a place to stay, so they decide to get an apartment together.
 Danny returns without Sandy, and suggests that Spence and he move back in together.
 Spence happily accepts, leaving Holly without a place to stay once again.

 Meanwhile, Kelly points out to Carrie that she should not feel so guilty about keeping the apartment because Doug has let Carrie down many times in the past.
 Carrie is convinced and tells Doug off.
 Both decide that they want to get Ming-Mei for themselves and race to beat each other to China.
 While Carrie leaves the house first, Doug has to find his passport, which Deacon locates in the vegetable crisper.
 Back at the wedding, Holly meets Rabbi Feldman and they hit it off; Holly decides to move in with him and convert to Judaism.

 Doug later surprises Carrie aboard the plane, and they use the long flight to sort out their problems and remain together.
 After getting Ming-Mei from the adoption agency, Carrie discovers she is pregnant.
 She is scared about the changes to come, but Doug is optimistic that they will be able to handle it together.

 The episode fast-forwards one year and shows Doug and Carrie each carrying one of their crying infant children attempting to calm them down.
 Arthur suddenly barges in through the front door with a suitcase, announcing that he and Veronica's marriage "didn't work out."
-Suitcase in hand, he goes straight to the basement, leaving Doug and Carrie speechless.
+Suitcase in hand, he goes straight to the basement, leaving Doug and Carrie confused.

 The episode ends with a three-minute montage of scenes from the show's nine seasons to A Million Billion's song "Milk & Honey".
 As the song concludes, the series ends with a final screen shot: "thanks for the ride...".
 This montage is not included in the version released on Blu-ray or in syndication; in those versions, the episode ends immediately after the living room scene.